kerwanp/Spotytube/README.md

 npm install
 ```

-Open the file `src/.env` and enter the credentials of your Spotify application.
+Copy the file `.env.sample` to `.env` and enter the credentials of your Spotify application.

 Open the file `data/downloader.txt` and append the URLs of your playlists (one by line).